drapaiton/DiscordTemplateBot/README.md

-# NeoBot 😎
+# DiscordTemplateBot 😎
-friendly customized discord bot
+Friendly customizable discord bot set TOKEN and PREFIX environment variables or .env file in development mode

 # Discord Chatbot hosted on Heroku
 Discord Chatbot with automated task implementations, can be used as a template, feel free to fork here

 ## Deployment
 You can host it on [Heroku](https://www.heroku.com) for free ([account verification required](https://devcenter.heroku.com/articles/account-verification)).